55 |Part 2 of —–21 Muromachi Period Sword (室町時代刀)

 Sword Micro (3)

-The above photo (taken by my husband) shows a cross-section of a sword.
+The photo above (taken by my husband) shows a cross-section of a sword.
 Many years ago, a member of our sword club gave us a very rusty, damaged sword.
-My husband cut the blade and took the micro photo of the cross-section.
-This sword has a more complicated construction than the usual Kobuse method.
-It looks like it has 3 (4?) different hardness of steel.
-This sword seems it was once one of the top swords made by a top sword-maker.
+My husband cut the blade and took a micro photo of the cross-section.
+This sword has a more complex construction than the usual kobuse method.
+It appears to have three or four different hardnesses of steel.
+It seems that this sword was once one of the finest made by a top sword-maker.

-Hizukuri is to make the final shape of the sword from Sunobe by heating and hammering.
-At this point, Ha (cutting edge) gets thinner, the Shinogi side gets higher, and it starts to form a sword’s shape.
+Hizukuri is the process of shaping the final form of the sword from sunobe through heating and hammering.
+At this stage, the ha (cutting edge) becomes thinner, the shinogi side rises higher, and the sword’s shape begins to take form.

 Arashiage (荒仕上げ)